gvwilson/thirdbit/fiction/madica/index.md

 glass ceiling the size of a football field.

 He lowered his head slightly, turning it from side to side to look at them with each of his glowing red eyes in turn.
-"Mm..." he rumbled.
+"Mm…" he rumbled.
 "Are you my lunch?"

 </section>